Installing tinyDialog on your Website in HTML

 Automatically Identifying Users

-If you are using server-side rendering (e.g. PHP), and already know who the user is when inserting the <script>
+If you are using server-side rendering (e.g. PHP), and already know who the user is when inserting the <script> tag, you can set the script-tag's data-tinydialog-user attribute to an user-identifier like their e-mail or Account-Id.

 The user-id will automatically be sent with their response, and displayed in the tinyDialog dashboard.
 If you cannot use this auto-tagging, you can alternatively enable the normal user contact-info input-field in your survey's settings, where the users can type their info in themselves.